Chist-Sergey/P3000TGBOT/README.md

     "make {your_platform_here}"
     Options: mac, win, unx.

+To stop the bot, press the combination of keys while in a concole window:
+    control + C

 The DB consists of two columns: the username and a birthday date in formate DD:MM.

-TODO:
+TODO ():
-make the bot to work in a group chat make the bot to announce when someone have a birthday docker-compose pytest
+make the bot to announce when someone have a birthday docker-compose pytest